laetho/metagraf/doc/datastructure.md

 Follows the Kubernetes metadata specification.

+### Labels

 ```
     "labels": {
       "component": "ComponentName"
     }
 ```

-### Labels

 ### Annotations

-While the **Spec** structure is rigid, you can add custom organizational or solution information about a component using annotations.
-That your tooling may glean knowledge from or react on.
+While the **Spec** structure is rigid, you can add custom organizational or solution information about a component using annotations, that your tooling may glean knowledge from or react on.

 ```
     "annotations": {